Robert Smithson: Significant works

+Spiral Jetty

-Spiral JettySpiral Jetty (1970) is an earthwork in the form of a 1,500-foot-long (460 m), 15-foot-wide (4.6 m) counterclockwise spiral of local basalt rocks and mud, forming a jetty that juts from the shore of the Great Salt Lake near Rozel Point in Utah.
+Spiral Jetty (1970) is a work of land art in the form of a 1,500-foot-long (460 m), 15-foot-wide (4.6 m) counterclockwise spiral of local basalt rocks and mud, forming a jetty that juts from the shore of the Great Salt Lake near Rozel Point in Utah.
 Over the years it has accumulated a patina of salt crystals when the level of the lake is low.
 Some art historians consider the Spiral Jetty to be the most important work by Smithson.
 He documented the construction of the sculpture in a 32-minute color film also titled Spiral Jetty.
 Smithson wrote that he deliberately chose the site due to its proximity to a derelict oil jetty.
 In later years oil and gas extraction has threatened the area.

+Partially Buried Woodshed

-Partially Buried WoodshedPartially Buried Woodshed (1970) is an earthwork created at Kent State University in Kent, Ohio.
+Partially Buried Woodshed (1970) is an earthwork created at Kent State University in Kent, Ohio.
 The work consisted of a derelict woodshed on campus that he covered with earth until the central beam broke, illustrating the concept of entropy.
 By 2018, only a mound of dirt and the structure's concrete foundation remain.
 An informational plaque is located in a small wooded area immediately behind the Liquid Crystal Institute building on the Kent State University main campus.